steffest/BassoonTracker/readme.md

 - edit pattern data and sample properties

 Missing features and bugs
- - Not much disk operations yet, you can load new files by drag-dropping them on the interface
+ - Not much disk operations yet, you can load new modules and samples by drag-dropping them on the interface
- - "save module" is not working yet.
  - The various "E" effects are not implemented yet
  - Arpeggio, Tremolo and Vibrato are not implemented yet (Effect 0, 4, 6 and 7)
  - No stereo or panning yet
  - The sample editor needs fleshing out.
- - Sample loops behave not the way they should (I unroll them before playing, a poor mans solution for the real thing)
+ - Sample loops don't behave the way they should (I unroll them before playing, a poor mans solution for the real thing)
  - The keyboard is mapped to an AZERTY keyboard currently (mappings are defined in enum.js)